 <- Madeen Blog

-Strategy Updated Apr 30, 2026
+Strategy Updated Jun 20, 2026

 Gas is one of the easiest credit card categories to optimize because it is recurring, visible, and often supported by many cards.
 It is also easy to overrate a headline percentage if the card has a cap, membership requirement, or merchant exclusion.

-Use the gas card with the highest net reward after caps, annual fees, memberships, EV charging rules, and station coding.
+Use the Gas card with the highest net reward after caps, annual fees, memberships, EV charging rules, and station coding.
 A 5% card is usually excellent for eligible fuel purchases, but a simple uncapped 3% card can be better once a cap is exhausted or if your preferred station does not qualify.

 That depth is useful, but it also creates noise.
-The right gas card is rarely the highest advertised number in isolation.
-It is the card that works at your gas station, in your wallet, with your redemption habits.
+The right Gas card is rarely the highest advertised number in isolation.
+It is the card that works at your Gas station, in your wallet, with your redemption habits.

-How should you compare gas credit cards?
+How should you compare Gas credit cards?

-Compare gas cards in this order:
+Compare Gas cards in this order:

-1. Eligible station: Confirm your regular station codes as gas, fuel, or EV charging under the issuer’s rules.
+1. Eligible station: Confirm your regular station codes as Gas, fuel, or EV charging under the issuer’s rules.

 2. Reward rate: Compare the estimated cash value of the rate, not just the multiplier.